ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

 Years of life lost
 """""""""""""""""""

-Years of life lost (YLLs) should be assigned to simulants who die of maternal sepsis based on their age and theoretical minimum risk life expectancy at the time of death.

-The maternal sepsis YLLs for a simulant who dies of maternal sepsis or other maternal infections should equal the difference between the theoretical minimum risk life expectancy for the simulant's age group at the time of death and the simulant's age at the time of death.

 The years of life lost (YLLs) due to maternal sepsis for a simulant who dies of maternal sepsis or other maternal infections at age :math:`a` should equal :math:`\operatorname{TMRLE}(a) - a`, where